Contextual Bandits with Similarity Information: Introduction

+Applying these two ideas to our setting (with the product similarity space) gives a simple algorithm which we call the \emph{\naiveAlg}.
+Its contextual regret, even for adversarial payoffs, is

 where $d_\TX$ is the covering dimension of the context space and $d_\TY$ is that of the arms space.
-(This holds even for adversarial payoffs.)
-We will call it the \emph{\naiveAlg}.

-Using ``uniform" partitions disregards the structure of the payoffs and the context arrivals.
-This is potentially wasteful, as it may be advantageous to maintain a finer partition in higher-paying regions of the similarity space, and more popular regions of the context space.
-The central topic in this paper is designing algorithms that are based on {\bf\em adaptive partitions} which are adjusted to the popular/ high-payoff regions, and thus can take advantage of the problem instances in which the expected payoffs or the context arrivals are, in some sense, ``benign" (``low-dimensional").
-A similar task has been accomplished in~\cite{LipschitzMAB-stoc08} for the context-free setting; however, the present contextual setting is considerably more challenging.
+\xhdr{Our contributions.} Using ``uniform" partitions disregards the potentially benign structure of expected payoffs and context arrivals.
+The central topic in this paper is {\bf\em adaptive partitions} of the similarity space which are adjusted to frequently occurring contexts and high-paying arms, so that the algorithms can take advantage of the problem instances in which the expected payoffs or the context arrivals are ``benign" (``low-dimensional"), in a sense that we make precise later.

-\xhdr{Main contribution: the \ZoomAlg.} We consider the \problem, and present an algorithm, called the \emph{\ZoomAlg}, which ``zooms in" on both the ``popular" regions on the context space and the high-payoff regions of the arms space.
-The algorithm considers the context space and the arms space \emph{jointly} -- it maintains a partition of the similarity space, rather than one partition for contexts and another for arms -- which allows it to use the similarity information more efficiently.
+We present two main results, one for stochastic payoffs and one for adversarial payoffs.
+For stochastic payoffs, we provide an algorithm called \emph{contextual zooming} which ``zooms in" on the regions of the context space that correspond to frequently occurring contexts, and the regions of the arms space that correspond to high-paying arms.
+Unlike the algorithms in prior work, this algorithm considers the context space and the arms space \emph{jointly} -- it maintains a partition of the similarity space, rather than one partition for contexts and another for arms.
 We develop provable guarantees that capture the ``benign-ness" of the context arrivals and the expected payoffs.
-In the worst case, we match the guarantee~\refeq{eq:regret-naive} for the~\naiveAlg.
-For the context-free setting, our guarantees match those in~\cite{LipschitzMAB-stoc08}.
-We obtain nearly matching lower bounds using the KL-divergence techniques from~\cite{bandits-exp3,Bobby-nips04, LipschitzMAB-stoc08}.
-Our algorithm and analysis extends to a more general setting where some context-arms pairs may be unfeasible, and moreover the right-hand side of~\refeq{eq:Lipschitz} is replaced by an arbitrary metric on the feasible context-arms pairs (which is revealed to the algorithm).
+In the worst case, we match the guarantee~\refeq{eq:regret-naive} for the \naiveAlg.
+We obtain nearly matching lower bounds using the KL-divergence technique from~\citep{bandits-exp3,Bobby-nips04}.
+The lower bound is very general as it holds for every given (product) similarity space \emph{and} for every fixed value of the upper bound.